The Bankrate promise

 A good place to start is a company’s filings with the Securities and Exchange Commission.
 These filings will provide a great amount of information, including financial statements for the most recent year.
 From there you can calculate financial ratios to aid your understanding of the business and where the stock’s price might be headed.

-Here are some key ratios to know when looking at a stock.
+Here are the most important ratios for investors to know when looking at a stock.

 Earnings per share, or EPS, is one of the most common ratios used in the financial world.
 This number tells you how much a company earns in profit for each outstanding share of stock.
 EPS is calculated by dividing a company’s net income by the total number of shares outstanding.